kbutev/NotABadPlayer-Android/README.md

 * Virtually no exceptions are thrown, the try-catch blocks usually just print errors/warnings to log

-* Storage is super simple, save and retrieve, no cache is used

-* Media storage is cached for CPU/energy efficiency
+* Media storage (the library, that is, the albums/tracks found on the device) is read with the Android API MediaStore and is cached for CPU/energy efficiency

 * Always single process app, if you open it from another Android app it opens a new window instead of adding an activity to the stack of the caller app